FusionAuth/fusionauth-site/site/learn/expert-advice/authentication/how-sso-works.md

 * a defined protocol for the identity provider to bounce requests back to the application
 * a sessions for each application (typically managed with cookies)

-However, there are some edge cases to consider:
+However, there are many use cases to consider, including:

+* Account takeover
 * Logout
 * Account locking and revocation
 * Loss of network access